 - If you are going to wear shape wear undergarments, get the kind with legs attached (something like THIS or THIS).
 You aren't going to want to worry about making sure your slip is riding up, and this particular form of shape wear definitely will not bunch in the middle.
 You also don't need to worry about it riding up when you are getting down on the dance floor.

 - Clean your rings!
 You want to make sure that your rings are as sparkly as possible for pictures.
-I have heard that Pine Sol is a cheap and effective way to clean them.
+I have heard that Simple Green is a cheap and effective way to clean them.
 Double check that before you try it because I have not done that myself, but someone gave me that tip before Mason and I got married, so I thought I would put it out there.

 - If you have a DJ, make a list together of the people who are allowed to suggest songs and give speeches.
 Your DJ is your best friend on this one.
 This list will help you avoid unwanted speeches or non-family-friendly songs.
 I would suggest limiting the list to you, your wedding planner, your groom, and one or two more people.